Improbable-AI/airobot/README.md

 ### Pre-installation steps for ROS

+#### Option 1:
 If you want to use ROS to interface with robots, please install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) first.

 If you want to use ROS for UR5e robots, please install [ur5e driver](https://github.com/Improbable-AI/ur5e_robotiq_2f140).

 If you are using RealSense cameras, please follow the instructions [here](https://github.com/IntelRealSense/realsense-ros#installation-instructions) or [here](https://github.com/Improbable-AI/camera_calibration/tree/qa).

+#### Option 2:
+Use the dockerfile provided in this library.
+Checkout the [instructions](docker) for docker usage.
+Docker is not necessary if you just want to use the pybullet simulation environment.

 ### Install AIRobot